COUNSELING EDUCATION (CE)

 Restrictions: RG.UG.GR

-To acquaint the beginning graduate student with the practice of diagnosing psychopathology.
-The definitions and distinctions between the various mental disorders are presented, as well as an introduction to the current research in the field, a discussion of the numerous continual controversial issues, and a review of the databased treatment approaches.
-In addition, this course will assist the graduate student to understand the nature, needs, and problems of individuals at all developmental levels over the life span and within a multicultural and diverse society.
+To acquaint students with the field of abnormal psychology, with emphasis on the definitions and distinctions between the various abnormal disorders, an introduction to the current research in the field, a discussion of the numerous continual controversial issues, and a review of the data-based treatment approaches.
+In addition, this course will assist the graduate student to understand the nature, needs, and problems of individuals at all developmental levels over the life span and to understand the nature, needs, and problems of a multicultural and diverse society.

 Restrictions: RG.UG.GR